lasiru1/Discrete_Structures/Assignment 18.md

 let n = number of nodes,
  => sum of degrees = 4n.
- To find the number of nodes, use the fact that the sum of degress is twice the number of arcs a.
+ To find the number of nodes, use the fact that the sum of degrees is twice the number of arcs a.
  4n = 2(12)
  => n = 12 / 2
  => n = 6.